Originally posted on November 8, 2019, this post has been updated for accuracy and relevancy.

 Lab instruments that require regular calibration are the ones that weigh, count or measure.
 Mostly, this means pipettes, scales and balances, centrifuges or pH meters.

 Always, always, always have your instruments calibrated right after any kind of mechanical mishap, shock or damage.
 Additionally, any abnormality should be reported right away.
 Even if there’s no immediate, visible signs of damage, your equipment could begin producing inaccurate results.
 And it might not happen right away.
-Calibration will not only refine your results, but also confirm whether or not the equipment needs repair.
+Calibration will not only refine your results, but also confirm whether or not the equipment needs repair or replacement.

 Another way to know when to calibrate your instruments is to keep a documented schedule.
 By scheduling periodic calibration based on manufacturer recommendations, you’ll keep your equipment in the best possible shape.
 You’ll also be keeping your lab as cost-efficient as possible.